Kelvin (kidnapper)

 Kelvin Ibruvwe or Kelvin Oniarah mononymously known as Kelvin is a Nigerian kidnapper.
 He was arrested on 25 September 2013 by a joint team of the Nigerian army and Department of State Security Services.
+He hails from Kokori in Ethiope-East Local Government Area of Delta State.
+He founded a group known as Liberation Movement of the Urhobo People (LIMUP).